 Q5: Do Arrayjet systems have the flexibility to print onto a variety of substrates?

-A: Yes.
-Arrayjet microarrayers are highly flexible; we can print almost any sample type onto any substrate.
-We have dedicated substrates holders for the following;
+A: Yes, Arrayjet microarrayers are highly flexible and can print almost any sample type onto any substrate.
+Dedicated substrates holders exist for the following:

 - Glass slides